tchen01/tchen01.github.io/research/krylov/krylov.md

 \frac{\|e_k\|_A}{\|e_0\|_A} \leq \min_{p\in\mathcal{P}_k} \max_i |p(\lambda_i)|
 $$

-Since the inequality we obtained from the submultiplicativity of the 2-norm is tight, this bound is also tight in the sense that for a fixed $k$ there exists an initial error $e_0$ so that equality holds.
+Since the inequality we obtained from the submultiplicativity of the 2-norm is tight, this bound is also tight (in the sense that for a fixed $k$ there exists an initial error $e_0$ so that equality holds).

-Computing the optimal $p$ is not trivial, but an algorithm called the [Remez algorithm](./remez.html) can be used to compute it.
+Polynomials of this form are called minimax polynomials.

-Let $L\subset \mathbb{R}$ be some closed set.
+More formally, let $L\subset \mathbb{R}$ be some closed set.
 The *minimax polynomial of degree $k$* on $L$ is the polynomial satisfying,
 \begin{align*}
 \min_{p\in\mathcal{P}_k} \max_{x\in L} | p(x) |